New York woman used TikTok to learn fate of dad who killed mom

 “I can remember when I was about 8 or 9 years old, I was playing with Transformers,” Martinez said.
 He couldn’t fathom being that age and witnessing “my parent being killed,” he added.

-There had been a ray of hope in 2005 when Bronx detectives tried kicking the case into high gear and Yalitza Espinal participated in a Crime Stoppers interview.
-But she later learned that the folding knife taken into evidence had been contaminated in a warehouse fire, and might be unusable.
+There had been a ray of hope in 2005 when Bronx detectives tried kicking the case into high gear and Yalitza participated in a Crime Stoppers interview.
+But she later learned that the folding knife taken into evidence had been contaminated in a warehouse fire and might be unusable.

 “They kept saying, ‘Well, you keep changing your story,'” Ortiz recalled.
 “She was a little girl, and years had gone by.”